-1. To bring the benefits of solar energy to Marshall County, including the potential to add local jobs, reduce energy bills, and reduce pollution in a manner that preserves reliability and affordability"

-2. minimize adverse effects of SES facilities through careful design and siting standards;

-3. avoid potential damage to adjacent properties from SES failure through structural standards and setback requirements.
+- 1. To bring the benefits of solar energy to Marshall County, including the potential to add local jobs, reduce energy bills, and reduce pollution in a manner that preserves reliability and affordability: - 2.
+Minimize adverse effects of SES facilities through careful design and siting standards; - 3.
+Avoid potential damage to adjacent properties from SES failure through structural standards and setback requirements. - 4.
+A Solar Energy System is considered a Primary Use if there is no other Primary Use on site.